Are You Or Your Dog Lonely?

 Date My Pet

 Members fill out two profiles — one for themselves and one for their dog(s).
-The site can be used for romance or friendship.
+People can use the site for romance or friendship.
 It also has suggestions for “pet dates,” which are meetings or activities that involve your dog.
 The basic membership is free and allows you to post a profile; with the next level of membership, which costs $15 per month, you can initiate contact or a chat with another member.

 Fall for the Man – and the Dog